India: UK Visa Translation Guide

 What Indian documents need translation for UK visas?

-Indian documents commonly requiring translation include birth certificates, marriage certificates, degree certificates from Hindi-medium institutions, bank statements from regional banks, police clearance certificates, and Aadhaar cards.
+Common Indian documents that need translation include birth certificates, marriage certificates, degree certificates from Hindi-medium institutions, bank statements from regional banks, police clearance certificates, and Aadhaar cards.

 Which Indian languages do you translate?

-We translate all major Indian languages including Hindi, Tamil, Telugu, Bengali, Marathi, Kannada, Gujarati, Malayalam, Punjabi, Urdu, Odia, and Assamese.
-All translations are certified and UKVI-accepted.
+We translate all major Indian languages: Hindi, Tamil, Telugu, Bengali, Marathi, Kannada, Gujarati, Malayalam, Punjabi, Urdu, Odia, and Assamese.
+Every translation is certified and UKVI-accepted.

 Tips for Indian applicants

 Check if your documents are already in English before ordering translations.
-Many Indian institutions issue English-language certificates.
+Many Indian institutions issue English certificates.
 Apply for PCC from Passport Seva Kendra early.
 Order translations before your visa appointment.

 Many Indian applicants save money by checking whether their documents are already in English.
-Central Board-affiliated schools often issue English certificates, and many universities issue English-medium degree certificates.
+Central Board-affiliated schools often issue English certificates.
+Many universities issue English-medium degree certificates.

 For documents that do need translation, order early.
-PCC processing from Indian passport offices can take 2–3 weeks, and having translations ready when you apply avoids delays.
+PCC processing from Indian passport offices can take 2–3 weeks.
+Having translations ready when you apply avoids delays.

 Frequently Asked Questions